FaizanJatt/moonDev/README.md

 4. npm run start
 5. press I to run the app on iOS device or simulator or A to run the app on Android device/simulator.

+## Technologies utilized:
+Expo: Provides a framework for building cross-platform React Native apps.
+React Navigation: Enables smooth navigation between screens in the app.
+Redux Toolkit: Simplifies state management by providing a set of tools to create reducers and actions.
+AsyncStorage: A simple, unencrypted, asynchronous, persistent key-value storage system that is global to the app.
+NativeWind: A library that brings Tailwind CSS's utility-first styling approach to React Native.

+## Managed redux and created the custom hook for the async storage.
+All the required features were implemented.
 # Intern-React-Native-Assessment

 # INSTRUCTIONS: